Meet Cuckoo—An Embedded Open-Source Lap Timer

 Why do we actually need a mobile app in this project?
 The main idea behind the app was to have a safe place to store our data.
-As the storage in the device is somewhat limited, it is a good idea to save our precious lap times on a mobile phone which offers more than enough space to store them.
+As the storage in the device is somewhat limited, it is a good idea to save our lap times on a mobile phone which offers a lot of space to store them.
 Moreover, the Cuckoo device itself does not offer a possibility to browse a history of our track sessions.
 While being really good at providing live information about our performance, there is no way to examine the data later on.
 The app is the perfect way to address this need.

 One of our main goals from the beginning was to keep everything simple while offering a wide range of functionality.
 We also thought that being able to run the app on various types of mobile devices would be a good feature.
 Having all of the above in mind, we decided to write it using React Native and reduce the number of screens as much as possible.

 After making these decisions, together with our design team, Utilo, we started to make the first sketches of the app.
 We managed to squeeze all of the functionality we wanted into three screens.